Winthrop University: College of Visual and Performing Arts

 The College of Visual and Performing Arts was established in 1988 and consists of the departments of Design, Fine Arts, Music, and Theatre and Dance.
-At the undergraduate level, the College of Visual and Performing Arts has Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Design, Bachelor of Music, and Bachelor of Music Education degree programs.
-The Master of Arts, Master of Fine Arts, Master of Music, and Master of Music Education degrees are offered at the graduate level.
-Students and faculty produce more than 100 music performances annually, theatre and dance performances, and numerous curated exhibitions in two campus art galleries.
+At the undergraduate level, the College of Visual and Performing Arts has bachelor of arts, bachelor of fine arts, bachelor of design, bachelor of music, and bachelor of music education degree programs.
+The master of arts, master of fine arts, master of music, and master of music education degrees are offered at the graduate level.
+Students and faculty annually produce more than 100 music performances, theatre and dance performances, and numerous curated exhibitions in two campus art galleries.
 Winthrop University is one of 37 universities nationally—and the only public or private institution in South Carolina—with all arts programs accredited.

 College of Arts and Sciences

-Established in 1967, the College of Arts and Sciences has Bachelor of Arts, Bachelor of Science, and Bachelor of Social Work programs.
-At the graduate level, the College of Arts and Sciences offers the Master of Liberal Arts, Master of Arts, Master of Social Work, and Master of Science degrees as well as a Specialist degree in school psychology.
+Established in 1967, the College of Arts and Sciences has bachelor of arts, bachelor of science, and bachelor of social work programs.
+At the graduate level, the College of Arts and Sciences offers the master of liberal arts, master of arts, master of social work, and master of science degrees, as well as a specialist degree in school psychology.

 University College

-Overseen by the Dean of University College and Vice Provost for Student Success, Winthrop's University College was created in 2003 to coordinate and support "programs in both academic affairs and student affairs."
+Overseen by the dean of University College and vice provost for Student Success, Winthrop's University College was created in 2003 to coordinate and support "programs in both academic affairs and student affairs."
 Although University College does not confer academic degrees, all undergraduate students are served by its various offices, resources, and range of programs.
 University College houses the Academic Success Center, Office of Undergraduate Research, and International Center.
 The university honors program, McNair Scholars Program, Leadership Studies Program, TRiO Achievers Program, and General Education Program are also major components of University College.
 Winthrop's University College allows faculty and staff to work across disciplines to ensure all students have a common academic foundation.